Questions Investors Should Ask

 What if I have an emergency?

-Quite simply, an investment in The Loan Company should not be earmarked as a source to meet emergencies.
-Nor is The Loan Company a bank for depositing cash.
-An investment in The Loan Company is a long-term investment for fixed income.
+Quite simply, an investment in The Loan Company of San Diego should not be earmarked as a source to meet emergencies.
+Nor is The Loan Company of San Diego a bank for depositing cash.
+An investment in The Loan Company of San Diego is a long-term investment for fixed income.

-You must be an Accredited Investor to invest in The Loan Company.
-Before investing in The Loan Company, carefully consider whether The Loan Company meets your long-term goals.
+You must be an Accredited Investor to invest in The Loan Company of San Diego.
+Before investing in The Loan Company of San Diego, carefully consider whether it meets your long-term goals.

 What are the precautions for inflation?